Frequently Asked Questions about the UPMC Shadyside School of Nursing

 How do I apply?

 Visit the How to Apply section of this website for more details, or request an admission packet by calling our Admission Office at 412-623-4069.
 This packet contains program information, such as admission criteria and procedures, curriculum, academic calendar, and tuition schedule.
-Request an electronic catalog.
+Download an application.